sturtesm/Cars_Sample_App/reference-apps/cars-sample-app/README.md

 ## Building

+### Ravello Blueprint

+If you are running this lab using the provided Ravello Blueprint, the environment *should* already be configured for your use.
+This includes:

+* Tomcat installed and configured to start as a Linux Service
+* Tomcat manager and user configuration
+* GIT, Maven already installed
+* Maven configured to communicate with and deploy the application to Tomcat
+* The application already built and deployed to ${TOMCAT_HOME}/webapps
+   * You can verify this by checking *Cars_Sample_App.war* is deployed to */opt/tomcat/apache-tomcat-8.0.30/webapps/*

+If you would like to understand the build / deploy process, or are running this application locally, please follow the manual build instructions.

+### Manually Build and Deploy the Application

 This app uses [Maven](https://maven.apache.org) for the build.
 To get a build environment working:

 1. Have [git](https://git-scm.com) installed and working